jintonic/geant4/README.md

 ### Apptainer

-Use the following command to get into the container in a Linux host that has `apptainer` installed.
+Use the following command to get into the container in a Linux host that has [Apptainer][] installed.

 ```sh
 apptainer exec docker://physino/geant4 bash --login